la2050/archive/_projects/2016/northeast-los-angeles-and-the-san-gabriel-valley-get-prepd-and-pepd.md

   ["Money ","Volunteers","Advisors/board members","Staff
   ","Publicity/awareness","Education/training ","Community outreach
   ","Network/relationship support","Advocacy to elected officials"]
+project_description: >-
+  PrEP protects and empowers men who have sex with men and dismantles the sexual stigma and shame that still lingers today.
+But for many Angelenos, PrEP costs at least $1,500/year and can be hard to access beyond metro LA.
+We believe everybody deserves first-rate sexual health care--no matter what.
+PPPSGV aims to be the first health centers in northeast LA and the San Gabriel Valley to offer sliding-scale PrEP, with the end-goal being to help 960 new patients per year stay healthy and HIV-free.
 project_impact: '["Healthcare access"]'
 project_proposal_best_place: >-
   This proposal will make LA the best place to LIVE because we envision a place